nLab electromagnetism

 References

-Exposition of the formulation of Maxwell's equations via differential forms and the Hodge star operator:
+Maxwell’s equations via differential forms

 Discussion of electromagnetism in the generality of quantum field theory on curved spacetimes originates with